MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/microsoft-defender-for-endpoint.md

 ## Deploying and managing policy via Intune OMA-URI

-The Removable Storage Protection feature allows you to apply policy via OMA-URI to either user or device, or both.
+The Removable Storage Access Control feature enables you to apply policy via OMA-URI to either user or device, or both.

 ### Licensing

-Before you get started with Removable Storage Protection, you  must confirm your [Microsoft 365 subscription](https://www.microsoft.com/en-in/microsoft-365/compare-microsoft-365-enterprise-plans?rtc=2).
+Before you get started with Removable Storage Access Control, you  must confirm your [Microsoft 365 subscription](https://www.microsoft.com/en-in/microsoft-365/compare-microsoft-365-enterprise-plans?rtc=2).
 To access and use Removable Storage Protection, you must have Microsoft 365 E3.

 :::image type="content" source="images/microsoft-365-e3.png" alt-text="`The screen on which the Write and Execute access is blocked but approved USBs are allowed":::